trinitronx/raspbian_bootstrap/README.md

 The older raspbian-wheezy will use [ruby-build](https://github.com/rbenv/ruby-build) to build a ruby and then install chef into /opt/chef. _This will take a long time_

-The raspbian-jessie has some options available to you if you append as the *last* argument on your bootstrap.
-The default is the **--build** option:
+The raspbian-jessie has some options to get ruby and chef: compile with ruby-build, prebuilt bundle, or adding a new apt repository to get ruby2.3.
+The default is my to build it.
+Prefix your `knife bootstrap` like `COPT=prebuilt knife bootstrap` with the following options:

-* **--build**  - Does the same as above, uses [ruby-build](https://github.com/rbenv/ruby-build) to build a new ruby - _Slow: This will take a long time_
+* **build**  - Does the same as above, uses [ruby-build](https://github.com/rbenv/ruby-build) to build a new ruby - _Slow: This will take a long time_
-* **--prebuilt** - Same as above, only it comes from a tar.gz bundle [I](http://github.com/dayne) did. _Fast: Only do this if you are Dayne or trust me_
+* **prebuilt** - Same as above, only it comes from a tar.gz bundle [I](http://github.com/dayne) did. _Fast: Only do this if you are Dayne or trust me_
-* **--stretch**  - Adds the *stretch* apt repository added to your pie and ruby-2.3 from there installed. _Fast: Do this if you don't mind stretch added to your pi_
+* **stretch**  - Adds the *stretch* apt repository to pi and installs ruby-2.3 from apt . _Fast: Do this if you don't mind stretch added to your pi_

 ## installation ##